yulaifjeld/GitHub_guide/README.md

 ## About GitHub

 GitHub is an online hosting platform for code version control and collaboration.
+In simple terms, it allows several people to work collaboratively on code from anywhere.

 ## Getting Started